sid22/retwitter/README.md

 ```

 ### Follow
-The user idenitified in the token follows the user passed.
+The user identified in the token follows the user passed.

 Route: ```user/follow```